harmony-one/h/progress/philipp-petzka.md

+2025-05-18: I continued learning "vibe coding" to build tools.
+Due to my research about funding rates, I came across an opportunity to build a yield-accruing product based on the arbitrage of on-chain funding rates and started adding a section to the yield-bearing asset vault product.
+After the discussion with Aaron I received more funding rate data for Hyperliquid to analyze it.

 2025-05-11: I started learning to build Apps with the help of LLMs.
 My goal is to build useful tools that can test a given thesis faster.
 After an initial success with a basic pendle-related app I began to build an app that tracks funding rates of Tokens and will connect it to a liquidity manager or trading bot.

 ---